-The GeForce GTX 1050 ti is a low profile card that comes with low profile Brackets.
-It can do the job well even with limited power supply.
+The GeForce GTX 1050 ti is a low-profile card that comes with low-profile Brackets.
+It can do the job well even with a limited power supply.
 Since it gets all its power off PCI express, it does not require extra power connections.
-This thing is a beast like and a low profile video card that is easy to install, doesn’t consume much power, is cheap, and highly recommended one.
+This thing is a beast-like and low-profile video card that is easy to install, doesn’t consume much power, is cheap, and is highly recommended.
 Moreover, it handles the games like PUBG, WOW easily and can do anything you throw at it.
 So it is inevitable that the GTX 1050 ti will be our choice.

 |Graphics Card||MSI GeForce GTX 1050 ti|

 Key Features & Downsides